 Specular contribution – A multiplier for the effect of the light on the specular.

-Override motion blur samples – Allows the user to override the default number of samples that will be used to sample the current light for motion blur.
+Override motion blur samples – Allows the user to override the default number of samples that are used to sample the current light for motion blur.

-Motion blur samples – When Override motion blur samples is enabled, this value will be used when sampling the motion blur created by the current light.
+Motion blur samples – When Override motion blur samples is enabled, this value is used when sampling the motion blur created by the current light.